Skip to main content

 Meeting others

-Travelling alone needn’t be a lonely experience.
+Travelling alone doesn’t have to be a lonely experience.
 In fact, solo travel gives you the opportunity of being part of a wider community, with autonomy as the mutual consensus.
 It’s the best of both worlds.

 Did you know 70% of Contiki travellers join trips solo?
-It’s a great way to expand your horizons and meet new people (we call it social travel).
+It’s a great way to expand your horizons and meet new people!
 Whether you’re on a Contiki trip or not, daily activities like guided tours and cooking classes are great ways to connect with like-minded women who travel.
-Solo female travellers often recall meeting pals in nearby cafés and eateries.
-You may even decide to accompany each other on spontaneous jaunts, so leave room in the diary.

 Uphold boundaries